cr1tbit/barcode-daemon/README.md

-## Barcode scanner daemon
+# Barcode scanner daemon

 This flask-socketIO-based daemon has been created to allow multiple apps to work with barcode scanners.
 The cheap, PS2-based ones.
 They enumerate as a basic keyboard, which may be a little annoying to work with.

 It is meant to run on a headless system (Raspberry Pi).
 The keyboard strokes are simply read straight from `/dev/input/event*`, not intercepted.
 They will still become registered by your OS.

-I just set autologin on my raspi, and added an auto-executing null script by adding these lines to .bashrc:
+My solution was to simply enable autologin on my raspi, and adding an auto-executing null script.
+Added these lines to `.bashrc`:

 ```bash
 if [ $(tty) == /dev/tty1 ]; then